alenaifuino/dev-notes/README.md

 ```

 #### Log Level signals
-The following are the log leve signals supported by the `logging` module from lowest to highest severity.
+The following are the log level signals supported by the `logging` module from lowest to highest severity.
 The order matters in the list below; *debug* is considered strictly less severe than *info*, and so on.

 * **debug**: detailed information, should be used when diagnosing problems.
 Shouldn't be used in production
 * **info**: confirmation that everything is working as expected.
 Might be used in production depending on the application